quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 - Use the Figma Documentation to define the React props for this component in Typescript types file grouped by four interfaces: Variant Props, External Props, Data Props, and Config Props.
 Skip any if the prop is not used in the component.
 - Always use the exact prop names and values from the Figma Documentation
 - Follow strictly the "Typescript Props Type Template" in the "./code-patterns.md"
+- Once completed this step, stop working on this file until your have all the information returned from step 5

 **Knowledge**:
 - The provided Figma Documentation is your source of truth